I am so happy with how well everything has been growing in all of my gardens this year.

 While it was awesome to see the deer in my backyard, I wasn’t thrilled that they were there to eat my new trees and the little apples growing on them.
 So we are working on building something to protect them today.

 This is the aftermath of a mysterious thing that happened to some of my beautiful lily of the valley plants.

 I woke up one morning to find them looking like this for no apparent reason.
-After trying to figure out why only a small potion had shriveled up overnight we remembered that we had used some bug spray that we had leftover from last year and I am assuming the over spray got onto the plants causing them die almost instantly!
+After trying to figure out why only a small portion had shriveled up overnight we remembered that we had used some bug spray that we had leftover from last year and I am assuming the overspray got onto the plants causing them to die almost instantly!